 The hotel sits right off downtown's Magnificent Mile, and is connected to the 900 Michigan Shops.
 This area has a high concentration of hotels, many of them ultra-luxurious (The Peninsula, Waldorf Astoria, and Ritz-Carlton are all within a few blocks), but the Four Seasons's stands out due to its excellent service and beautiful guest rooms, designed by renowned interior designer Pierre-Yves Rochon and renovated between 2008 and 2012.

 Along the Magnificent Mile, in a skyscraper atop the 900 North Michigan Shops

 The Four Seasons Chicago entrance is right off of the Magnificent Mile, an iconic stretch of North Michigan Avenue that's famous for its upscale shopping.
-And some of the street's best shopping is housed in the same skyscraper as the Four Seasons: Bloomingdale's, Gucci, Michael Kors, and more are just downstairs.
-Also within walking distance: the Museum of Contemporary Art, the Old Chicago Water Tower District, Water Tower Place, the Hancock Observatory, and American Girl Place.
+And some of the street's best shopping is housed in the same skyscraper as the Four Seasons: Kate Spade, lululemon, MaxMara, Gucci, and more are just downstairs.
+Also within walking distance: the Museum of Contemporary Art, the Old Chicago Water Tower District, Water Tower Place, and the Hancock Observatory, as well as family favorites American Girl Place and Lego Store.

 15-minute drive to the John Shedd Aquarium